michaelkamprath/eater-sap-1-improvements/stack-pointer/README.md

 #### Address Plus One Control Line
 When dealing with 16-bit values in 8-bit memory systems, one freqent operation needed is to increment a address value by 1 in order to get the second byte of the 2 byte value.
 To make this easier, I fed a control line into the carry in of the address offset register `74LS283` adder that represents the least signficant 4-bits.
 I called this the "address plus one" control line, notated `AP1` in my design.
 This allows the address value used to be incremented for an instruction step by simply asserting the `AP` control line and without needing to change the address value in the register it resides.

-### Setting Program Counter With Address Bus Value
-The `call` instruction has a lot happening.
-Load immediate address, push value of program counter to stack, set program counter to the address.
-This sequence of control lines needed 9 total steps (including prefix) to make that instruction work, but the step counter only allows for 8.
-I could have changed the control logic to allow a step counter with 16 steps, but that didn't seem like the best  and would require me to change the instruction register I just built.
-So I ended updating the design of the program counter to be able to read in a value either from the data bus or the address bus.
-To do this, `74LS157` 2-to-1 multiplexers were used to enable the selection of input to the program counter.

 ## Index Register